tfsec/tfsec.github.io/_docs/azure/appservice/enforce-https.md

 ---
+title: azure-appservice-enforce-https
-title: Ensure the Function App can only be accessed via HTTPS.
+description: Ensure the Function App can only be accessed via HTTPS.
 The default is false.
 shortcode: azure-appservice-enforce-https
 legacy: AZU028
 summary: Ensure the Function App can only be accessed via HTTPS.
 The default is false.